 That’s great, but then the world changed again—big time.

-As early as a couple of years ago, I was getting signals that a bottoming out was occurring within many professional services markets.
+As early as 2018, I was getting signals that a bottoming out was occurring within many professional services markets.
 Larger players began prospecting smaller companies.
-Prices started to erode, and more freemium business models gave rise to more do-it-yourselfers (even larger corporations).
+Prices started to erode, and more freemium business models gave rise to more do-it-yourselfers (even within larger corporations).

-The pandemic, the election cycle, and weather disruptions to global supply chains made doing business in 2020 unlike any other year in recorded history.
-We are all affected.
+In 2020, the pandemic, the election cycle, and weather disruptions to global supply chains made doing business unlike any other year in recorded history.
+We are all impacted.

 The customer experience part of the market wasn’t immune.
 I started thinking about which way to turn Storyminers.
 I had my ideas on what would be helpful, profitable, and fun, but I knew I had to turn to clients and future clients to get it right.

 So, I started talking with them.
 Over 18 months, I had over 100 substantial and focused chats to uncover where our clients’ needs were most significant and where we could help the most.